katur/eegi/README_database_migration.md

 FYI, likely not touching these during migration:
 - attribute, node, synonym (Firoz/mapping domain; he can take info from them if he wants)
-- WellToTile (to be replaced with simple python functions)
+- WellToTile (to be replaced with simple Python functions)
 - CherryPickList (temporary step in generating CherryPickRNAiPlate; probably meant for deletion)
 - CherryPickRNAiPlate\_2011 and CherryPickRNAiPlate\_lock (but ensure they are redundant with CherryPickRNAiPlate)
 - ScoreResultsDevStaR (but ensure it is just an incomplete copy of RawDataWithScore, made by Kris)
 - PredManualScore and PredManualScoreList (but figure out why these exist!)

 ## Below are untested drafts of SQL queries that could be used to bypass the script